DongheeKang/MLOps_Note/linux_administration.md

       $ edquota -u root      : for root
       $ repquota -v /home    :  Generates quota reports

-    - Attribute of directory
-      $ lsattr     	: list of attribute
-      $ chattr 	: change of attribute

-    - smart
-      Self monitoring analysis and reporting technology to monitor hard drive
-      $ smartctl -i /dev/sda    : info. about model, serial number, firmware ver.

-    - Automounter
-      normally "hald" and "dbus" daemon has been used for mount-automatization of drives but network resouce "autofs" is better, consists of a kernel component and a daemon

-      $ vi /etc/auto.master
-      $ vi /etc/auto.misc
-      $ /etc/init.d/autofs restart              : apply permanently
-      /xxx/xxx will be created by auto.master and auto.netz

-    - Encrypted file systems
-      Encryption algorithms : Twofish, AES, DES
-      A virtual block is created in /dev/mapper (device mapper).
-All data to and from it goes to an encryption or decryption filter before being mapped to another blockdevice

-      all relevant modules should be loaded at boot time
-      # echo aes >> /etc/modules
-      # echo dm_mod >> etc/moduls
-      # echo dm_crypt >> /etc/moduls
-      # modprobe -a aes dm_mod dm_crypt

-      Set up an encrypted filesystem
-      $ cryptsetup luksFormat /dev/sdb1         : use /dev/sdb1 partition
-      > *****************                       : type the password
-      $ cryptsetup luksOpen /dev/sdb1 safe      : create device mapper @ /dev/mapper/safe
-      $ mkfs.ext2 /dev/mapper/safe		  : format filesystem
-      $ mkdir /safe                             : need a mount point
-      $ mount /dev/mapper/safe /safe		  : mount it

     - List out information all block devices block devices are the hard drive partitions and other storage devices
       $ lsblk